Lou Reed producer Hal Willner dies aged 64

 — Hal Willner (@WillnerHal) March 28, 2020

-“I always wanted to have a number one – but not this,” he wrote,” adding that he was “in bed on the upper west side” of New York City at the time.
+“I always wanted to have a number one – but not this,” he wrote”, adding that he was “in bed on the upper west side” of New York City at the time.

-Willner, who was born in Philadelphia, was a long-time sketch music producer for Saturday Night Live having first joined the show back in 1980.
+Earlier tonight, Willner’s friend Penny Arcade posted a message of tribute on Facebook.
+“Oh no!
+Not Hal…….
+Ladies and gentleman Hal Wilner has left the auditorium,” she wrote.

-He also helmed albums from the likes of Lou Reed and Marianne Faithfull during his career, including Reed’s final major studio release ‘Ecstasy’ which came out in 2000.
+Willner, who was born in Philadelphia, helmed albums from the likes of Lou Reed and Marianne Faithfull during his career.
+He worked on the former’s final major studio release ‘Ecstasy’, which came out in 2000.

+He was also a long-time sketch music producer for Saturday Night Live, having first joined the hit variety show back in 1980.